 - Multiple sclerosis

-In short, Prednisone is used to treat almost every condition you can think.
+In short, Prednisone is used to treat almost every condition you can think of.
 The most highlighted benefits of Prednisone treatment are its anti-inflammatory and immunosuppressive effects.
-However, Prednisone is drug you should stay away from if you can because it comes with a very severe negative side effect profile.
+However, Prednisone is a drug you should stay away from if you can because it comes with a very severe negative side effect profile.

 What Are The Negative Side Effects Of Prednisone?

-The problem with Prednisone and other synthetic corticosteroids is the severe negative side effects they come with.
-According to expert from the John Hopkins Arthritis Center,
+The problem with Prednisone and other synthetic corticosteroids are the severe negative side effects they come with.
+According to an expert from the John Hopkins Arthritis Center,

 The negative side effects of Prednisone that occur at the onset include: